Privacy PolicyTerms of ServiceContactAdd Your Race

 Packet pick-up will take place at the Monument Valley Visitor Center from 4:00 p.m. to 7:00 p.m. on Friday, February 27 and again from 7:00 a.m. to 8:00 a.m. before the 50K, and between 8:00-9:00 for the Half Marathon on Saturday.
 The Visitor Center is located next to The View Hotel and within sight of the Start/Finish area.

-• Stations provide: Honey Stinger energy gels and waffles, Gatorade, salty snacks, coffee/tea, fresh fruit, and sweet snacks.
+• Hydration: Honey Stinger energy gels and waffles, Gatorade, fresh fruits.

-• Medical support: Available at Three Sisters Aid Station and the Start/Finish area.
+• Support: Major medical support at Three Sisters Aid Station and the Start/Finish area.

 DROPPING BAGS